opnfv/models/tools/kubernetes/README.md

     * deploy VES dashboard in grafana (reuse existing grafana above)
     * deploy VES agent (OPNFV Barometer "VES Application")
     * on each worker, deploy OPNFV Barometer collectd plugin
+  * [/tools/prometheus/prometheus-tools.sh](/tools/prometheus/prometheus-tools.sh): setup prometheus server and exporters on all nodes
+	* [/tests/k8s-cloudify-clearwater.sh](/tests/k8s-cloudify-clearwater.sh): deploy clearwater-docker and run clearwater-live-test
+    * note: kubectl is currently used to deploy the clearwater-docker charts; use of cloudify-kubernetes for this is coming soon.
 * when done, these demo elements are available, as described in the script output
   * Helm-deployed demo app dokuwiki
   * Cloudify-deployed demo app nginx